Once that's done you'll be able to

 a) Its use of the FinReg Platform does not contravene Data Protection Requirements.

-b) It has complied and continues to comply with Data Protection Requirements, including requirements to consents and has given appropriate notices in relation to the processing of data by the Data Processor.
+b) It has complied and continues to comply with Data Protection Requirements, including requirements for consent and has given appropriate notices in relation to the processing of data by the Data Processor.

 c) It has satisfied itself that the requirements under Article 28 of the Data Protection Requirements as they apply to the Data Controller with regards to Personal Data are adequate and have assessed the security measures of the Data Processor.